- Stablecoins remittances in Sub-Saharan Africa can be up to 20 times cheaper than standard money transfers.

 According to the research, the worldwide stablecoin market attained a total market valuation of $107 billion in the summer of 2021, as digital currency use cases became increasingly popular.
 Stablecoins may soon emerge as a dominant asset in leveraging transactions over borders, without the costly need for intermediaries to broker agreements, as their benefits throughout the corporate sector become evident.

 Stablecoins, such as Tether (USDT), USD Coin (USDC), and Binance USD (BUSD), are cryptocurrencies that are often backed by conventional assets such as the euro or the US dollar.
 Because stablecoins link fiat currencies or physical assets such as gold, they are less volatile than cryptocurrencies such as Bitcoin or Ethereum.

 The low volatility implies that the money sent in a stablecoin transfer keeps its value for the recipient to get the same amount, less any modest costs for brokering the transaction.

-Tether was the first stablecoin established in 2014 and has served as a blueprint for many that have followed.
+Tether was the first stablecoin and has served as a blueprint for many others.
 Users earn one token for every $1 deposited.
 In principle, the tokens may then be traded for the original currency at any moment at a one-to-one conversion rate.